lge-ros2/cloisim/README.md

 Shaders are also used to get depth buffer information in a few sensor model.

-Default physics engine 'Nvidia PhysX' is used for physics. and retrieve physics parameters from `<ode>` in sdf.
+Default physics engine 'Nvidia PhysX' is used for physics.
+And it retrieves some of physics parameters from `<ode>` in sdf.
-And 'SDFPlugins' help physics tricky handling for jointing `<link>` ojbects by `<joint>` element.
-Because there are quite big constraints in terms of 'mass' relationship between rigidbody in PhysX engine.
+'SDFPlugins' help physics tricky handling for jointing `<link>` ojbects by `<joint>` element.

+We've deceided to change a solver type of physics engine since new solver "TGS(Temporal Gauss Seidel)" is intorduced recently(PhysX 4.1).

+So from latest version([CLOiSim-1.11.0](https://github.com/lge-ros2/cloisim/releases/tag/1.11.0)), there is NO more constaints for rigidbodies by PGS(Projected Gauss Seidel) solver type.

+In previous with PGS solver has big constraints in terms of 'mass' relationship between rigidbodies.

-- You could find details about these struggling issue with PhysX in unity forums. -> [this thread](https://forum.unity.com/threads/ape-deepmotion-avatar-physics-engine-for-robust-joints-and-powerful-motors.259889/)
+- ~~You could find details about these struggling issue with PhysX in unity forums. -> [this thread](https://forum.unity.com/threads/ape-deepmotion-avatar-physics-engine-for-robust-joints-and-powerful-motors.259889/)~~
-  - Mass ratio between two joined rigid bodies is limited to less than 1:10 in order to maintain joint stability
+  - ~~Mass ratio between two joined rigid bodies is limited to less than 1:10 in order to maintain joint stability~~
-  - Motors are soft and cannot deliver enough power to drive multi-level articulated robotics
+  - ~~Motors are soft and cannot deliver enough power to drive multi-level articulated robotics~~
-  - Wheels wobble around their joint axis under heavy load
+  - ~~Wheels wobble around their joint axis under heavy load~~
-  - Simulation step size (time interval) has to be reduced to too small to provide the needed accuracy which kills the performance
+  - ~~Simulation step size (time interval) has to be reduced to too small to provide the needed accuracy which kills the performance~~

-Inertia factors which retrieved from SDF are NOT USED for rigidbody in Unity.
-Because it cause unexpected behavior with physX engine.
+But inertia factors which retrieved from SDF are still NOT USED for rigidbody in Unity.
+Because it could cause unexpected behavior with physX engine.

 ## Getting Started